-

 Does Incogni keep your data safe?

-Incogni doesn’t have a bad privacy policy actually.
+Incogni doesn’t have a bad privacy policy.
 Yes, it shares your data, but that’s with the services it works with to provide you its services: “We do not sell your personal information.
 For example, we share it with our partners who help us deliver our Service.”

 There’s even a line in the privacy policy about all data being completely deleted within 12 months of stopping service or when you request it (and the company is legally required to delete it).
 Also, your data isn’t shared unless legally required: “Finally, we may also share your personal information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.”

 Remember, when we’re talking about the legality of sharing data, it’s likely this won’t affect the average person.
-It’s usually tied to investigations that are much larger than you trying to get your Grandma’s name and address taken off Google.
-In fact, the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) are two U.S. laws intended to protect your data.
+In fact, the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) are two U.S. laws intended to protect your information.

 Surfshark Incogni customer support